snmaynard/redis-audit/README.md

 - **Port**: The port to connect to (e.g. 6379)
 - **DBNum**: The Redis to connect to (e.g. 0)
 - **Sample size**: This optional parameter controls how many keys to sample.
 I recommend starting with 10, then going to 100 initially.
 This will enable you to see that keys are being grouped properly.
 If you omit this parameter the script samples 10% of your keys.
+If the sample size is greater than the number of keys in the database the script will walk all the keys in the Redis database. **DO NOT** run this with a lot of keys on a production master database.
+Keys * will block for a long time and cause timeouts!

 ##Outputs
     Auditing 127.0.0.1:6379 db:0 sampling 26000 keys